Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/advanced.rst

 Listeners
 ---------

-Because rosmobile provides a primarily asynchronous API, many classes which allow you to provide event listeners.
+Because mobile_implementation_core provides a primarily asynchronous API, many classes which allow you to provide event listeners.
 For example, :javadoc:`com.github.node.topic.PublisherListener`\s allow you to react to lifecycle events of a :javadoc:`com.github.node.topic.Publisher`.
 The snippet